blakeblackshear/frigate/README.md

 ```

 ## Tips
-- Lower the framerate of the RTSP feed on the camera to reduce the CPU usage for capturing the feed
+- Lower the framerate of the video feed on the camera to reduce the CPU usage for capturing the feed

 ## Future improvements
 - [x] Remove motion detection for now